Ross Hussey: Early life and education

 His early education was at Omagh County Primary School, Omagh Academy and Omagh Technical College.

-On leaving the College he immediately began work with Pearl Assurance as a clerk in Omagh and was promoted through various ranks retiring from Omagh in 2003 as District Manager as a result of injuries he received whilst on duty as a part-time police officer with the RUC.
-During his career with financial services provider Pearl, he completed all 3 parts of the Financial Planning Certificate of the Chartered Insurance Institute.
+On leaving the College he immediately began work with Pearl Assurance as a clerk in Omagh and was promoted through various ranks retiring from Omagh in 2003 as District Manager.
+During his career with financial services provider Pearl, he completed all 3 parts of the Financial Planning Certificate of the Chartered Insurance Institute (CII).
 He retains his association with the CII as a member.
+He was retired as a part-time police officer due to injuries he received whilst on duty with the RUC.